b-edward/inventory-tracker/README.md

 The data access component is accomplished by the DataServer web API service.
 It was developed as a .NET console application, hosted on a Microsoft Azure Virtual Machine.
 This multi-threaded server allows multiple simultaneous clients to access the MySQL database via TCP/IP.

-The DataServer has a custom protocol, loosely based on REST/HTTP.
+The DataServer transfers data using a custom protocol, loosely based on REST/HTTP.

 Requests must:
 * Start with a verb command followed by a new line character (\n)